-No. 10 Arkansas shuts down Colgate 85-68 in NCAA opener
+Arkansas shuts down Colgate 85-68 in NCAA opener

-INDIANAPOLIS (AP) — Justin Smith had 29 points and 13 rebounds, and No. 10 Arkansas shut down high-scoring Colgate to open the NCAA Tournament with an 85-68 win on Friday.
+Justin Smith had 29 points and 13 rebounds, and Arkansas shut down high-scoring Colgate to open the NCAA Tournament with an 85-68 win on Friday.

+“We knew we were going to unleash it,” Musselman said.
+“I didn’t know if it was going to be in the second half or in the first half, when it might be.
+We talked about playing Justin at the 5 — we didn’t say much to the team about it — and thought it could really speed things up.”

 The 14th-seeded Raiders (14-2) had upset pickers out of their seats early in the South Region opener with a slew of 3-pointers and a 16-2 run to go up 14.
-The No. 3 Razorbacks (23-6) restored some bracket order with a 19-0 run spanning halftime and scored 10 straight points late to pull away.
+The third-seeded Razorbacks (23-6) restored some bracket order with a 19-0 run spanning halftime and scored 10 straight points late to pull away.

-Arkansas’ defense became the deciding factor.
+Arkansas’ defense was the difference.

+In danger of becoming the bracket’s first big upset victim, the Razorbacks switched from man defense (5) to full-court man (55) to swarm Colgate.

 The Razorbacks, at times, snatched the ball right out of the Raiders’ hands to set up shots in transition, scoring 34 points off Colgate’s 22 turnovers.
 Arkansas forced five turnovers during the decisive run, holding Colgate without a field goal for more than six minutes to turn a close game into a 13-point lead.